Which type of CMS is best for your company?

 Built around the developer’s needs, a Headless CMS is ideal for complex designs and multiple integrations.
 Developers have full control to build and customize workflows from any platform (kiosks, apps, etc.), program language, or device, using their own styles and favourite frameworks.
 They can rapidly prototype content management features, tailoring aspects like user interface and modules.

-IDC Futurescapes predicts that by 2019, the top mechanism for connecting data across digital chains will be APIs (flexible application programming interfaces).
-As a fully API driven system, Headless is designed to manage data as a web application, sending and receiving content and data across customer touchpoints.
+IDC Futurescapes predicts that by 2020, the top mechanism for connecting data across digital chains will be APIs (flexible application programming interfaces).
+As a fully API driven system, a headless CMS is designed to manage data as a web application, sending and receiving content and data across customer touchpoints.

 The downside of Headless is that it’s just not as sophisticated as its Traditional predecessors.
 Marketing editors have to publish content without a presentation layer or preview option (which can feel like writing in the dark).
 And while storing content separately from its presentation provides the flexibility to integrate with new channels, developers still have to build separate data pipelines for every touchpoint that they add.
 This may not be too complex for building mobile apps and web applications, but connecting to the rest of your marketing stack might mean creating and maintaining multiple and individual integration points.